Darkstar is one of the core Russian superheroes in the Marvel Universe.

 - Swarm (Fritz von Meyer), who was chasing an Interpol agent.
 This resulted in a massive killer bees attack on Los Angeles.

-- The Hulk (Robert Banner).
+- The Hulk (Bruce Banner).
 A misunderstanding led to a brawl, though the jade giant was just trying to get his cousin Jennifer Walters to a hospital.

 - Modok, who had just rejoined A.I.M..
 Iron Man (Tony Stark) enlisted the Champions to help him defeat the bigly bemeloned blackguard.
 Darkstar was wounded by mutated sealife, but made a quick recovery.